FxMorin/WeirdAddons/README.md

 # WeirdAddons
 [Fabric Carpet](https://github.com/gnembon/fabric-carpet) extension mod which adds a bunch of interesting but weird new features.

+Join my discord for more information, updates, and discussion on the mod [FX's Discord](https://discord.gg/vurv5pdFpa)

 # Features
 ## commandWeird
 Simple toggle for the /weird command